 Iceland’s QELRO for the second commitment period under the Kyoto Protocol is 80, leading to average annual emission reductions of 20% over the period (excl.
 LULUCF).
 With current policies in place emissions in 2020 are not only expected to not decrease, but to increase substantially between 25-92% relative to 1990 levels.
 Even substantial credits from LULUCF are unlikely to be able to compensate for such levels of industrial emissions.
 The challenge for Iceland will be to retain and expand their high level of renewable energy use.

-In May 2012, Iceland submitted a provisional QELRO level of 80 for the second commitment period of the Kyoto Protocol.
-This means that Iceland’s average yearly emissions during the period of 2013-2020 are proposed to be between 81 and 84% of 1990 levels.
+In May 2012, Iceland submitted a QELRO level of 80 for the second commitment period of the Kyoto Protocol.
+This means that Iceland’s average yearly emissions (excluding LULUCF) during the period of 2013-2020 would be between 20% of 1990 levels.

 Date of pledge

 We calculated Iceland's LULUCF accounting quantities in 2020 for afforestation, reforestation and deforestation using the current Kyoto rules.
 Iceland has submitted new information on forest management reference levels using a net-net approach with a projected reference level for 2013-2020.

 While Iceland elected to account for re-vegetation for the first commitment period, it has not provided any data for re-vegetation so that this has not been considered in the present analysis.

 The current trend projections were based on Iceland’s Fifth National Communication on Climate Change 2010 (Ministry for the Environment, 2010) (lower bound) and EEA GHG trends and projections 2012 (EEA, 2012) (upper bound).
 Historic emissions were taken from the greenhouse gas emission inventories based on the CRF 2013.